Black Europe CD Boxset - Sounds and images of black people in Europe

 From African-Americans comes an aural kaleidoscope of entertainers and music from the last days of minstrelsy through ragtime and music hall artists to string bands, spirituals, and the early days of jazz in Europe, including the earliest examples of stride piano and rhythm scat singing, and some of the first records made anywhere of African-American folk music practices.
 From Africans come recordings of African languages and folk tales, religious music on both African and European models, and recordings of the popular music of the 1920s.
 Also documented is the involvement of those born in Europe of African descent in the wider culture of the African diaspora.

-Black Europe, a boxed set comprising a slipcase with two hardbound, LP-sized books and a folder with 40 CDs (in paper sleeves) of music and sound documents, will be released in 2013.
+Black Europe, a boxed set comprising a slipcase with two hardbound, LP-sized books and a folder with 40 CDs (in paper sleeves) of music and sound documents.

 Register now at no cost for news, updates and subscription details